seanh824/MLBProject/README.md

 # 2022 MLB Season in Review: Player & Payroll Analysis
 In the ever-evolving world of Major League Baseball, a comprehensive analysis of player statistics is essential to understanding the dynamic performance trends of the game.
 In this data-driven project, I delve into the statistical prowess of MLB players during the 2022 season.
-Leveraging a rich dataset comprising player performance metrics such as BA, OPS, and OBP, to pitching statistics like ERA, WHIP, and K%, I aim to unravel the standout performers and key insights that defined the season, while accounting for each team's playoff result.
+Leveraging a rich dataset comprising of every single player and their batting metrics such as BA, OPS, and OBP, as well as their pitching statistics like ERA, WHIP, and K%, I aim to unravel the standout performers and key insights that defined the season, while accounting for each team's playoff result.
 To explore the complete dataset, please click [here.](https://www.kaggle.com/datasets/vivovinco/2022-mlb-player-stats) The data was additionally validated to match its source - [baseballamerica.](https://www.baseball-reference.com/)

 ## Batting Stats by Age
 In recent years, Major League Baseball has witnessed a transformative shift towards a game that emphasizes youth and athleticism.
 Teams are increasingly focusing on scouting and developing young talents who bring speed, agility, and dynamic athleticism to the field.
 This evolution not only enhances the overall excitement of the sport but also underscores the importance of adaptability in a rapidly changing baseball landscape, where younger, more athletic players are driving the future of America's pastime.
 In order to understand fundamental statistics among differing stages of a player's career the following code was written: